-WHAT TRAINING DO STAFF HAVE TO HELP THEM MEET THE NEEDS OF CYP WITH SEND?
+WHAT TRAINING DO STAFF RECEIVE IN SEND?

-- The SENDCo supports class teachers in planning for CYP with SEND. - Idsall School has a training plan for all staff to improve teaching and learning for all CYP and this includes whole school training on SEND issues such as ASD, speech and language difficulties, etc. - Individual members of staff also attend training courses run by outside agencies that are relevant to the needs of specific CYP in their class.
+- The SENDCo supports class teachers in planning for children with SEND. - Idsall School has a training plan for all staff to improve teaching and learning for all children and this includes whole school training on SEND issues such as ASD, speech and language difficulties, etc. - Individual members of staff also attend training courses run by outside agencies that are relevant to the needs of specific children in their class.